Ideal Customer Profiles: What They Are and Why They’re Important

 With that being said, we do have some advice to help you plan the best way forward:

-To illustrate, imagine an accounting agency determines that the ideal customer for their services consist of Series A B2B startups that need help as they scale growth to the next level.
+To illustrate, imagine an accounting agency determines that the ideal client for their services consist of Series A B2B startups that need help as they scale growth to the next level.
 LinkedIn might then be the perfect place to engage and market their services, as this is where most venture-backed CEO’s and CFO’s hang out.
 Other viable channels could include networking and email.

 Your ICP can also be helpful in determining what messaging will resonate most with your target customer.
 Remember those pain points and objections we talked about earlier?
 Those can be turned into incredibly effective messaging for your marketing campaigns.